frictionlessdata/datapackage-r/vignettes/using_data_packages_in_r.Rmd.md

     ## 4             4     Be Beryllium    9.012182 alkaline earth metal
     ## 5             5      B     Boron   10.811000            metalloid

-Return all elements with an atomic number of less than 10:
+Or return all elements with an atomic number of less than 10:

     dbGetQuery(dp.database, 'SELECT * FROM periodic_table_sql WHERE "atomic number" < 10')